-(d) Effectiveness of university and community service-This criterion may be demonstrated by such activities as successful committee work, participation in departmental Library_and university governance, special university administrative assignments and tasks, involvement with campus groups, work with students or community beyond the formal librarian-patron relationships, offices held in scholarly or professional organizations, refereeing proposals, local community services, etc.
+(d) Effectiveness of university and community service-This criterion may be demonstrated by such activities as successful committee work, participation in Library\and university governance, special university administrative assignments and tasks, involvement with campus groups, work with students or community beyond the formal librarian-patron relationships, offices held in scholarly or professional organizations, refereeing proposals, local community services, etc. Appropriate evaluators include chairpersons of committees or other appropriate community or organization leaders.